Skip to main content

 • Address socio-economic related inequalities in health by improving the quality quantity, and access to green and blue space.

-• Strengthen the region’s green economy to provide environmental improvements and sustainable growth as part of the Levelling Up agenda, Climate Adaptation Plans, Local Nature Recovery Strategy, Net Zero, and Biodiversity Net Gain.
+• Strengthen the region’s green economy to provide environmental improvements and sustainable growth.

 The ambitions of the LINC programme, to enable the public sector (and their third sector partners) to become more market-facing with their projects and programmes, will support delivery of the West Midlands Natural Environment Plan.